If you frequently drive I-75 through South Georgia like I do, you know it can get pretty boring!

 This time, I arrived in the afternoon with a couple of hours to spare and finally got my stamp.

-The Ocmulgee National Monument was established in 1934 as a significant archaeological site of Southeastern Native Americans dating back 17,000 years.
+The Ocmulgee Mounds National Historical Park was established in 1934 as a significant archaeological site of Southeastern Native Americans dating back 17,000 years.

 Because I am old school, I still consider the birth of Christ as the central point in history.
 Based on my potentially flawed calculations, that means that Native Americans were hunting and gathering on these grounds 15,000 years before Christ was born.